 This is a story with two main characters, but the focus is on the young woman, named Della.

 Della doesn’t have enough money to buy her husband a Christmas gift.
-This is a fairly childlike weakness to have, common to middle grade characters as well — a general lack of autonomy is her biggest weakness.
+This is a fairly childlike shortcoming to have, common to middle grade characters as well — a general lack of autonomy is her biggest shortcoming.

 Della wants to buy a good present for her husband to show him how much she cares for him.